rawilk/new-server-setup/centos-7-lemp-stack.md

 This guide assumes a Centos 7 operating system and you are setting a LEMP stack up.
 It also assumes you know how to point a domain name to your server's IP address.
 For best results, complete guide from top to bottom.

-## Ensure that SELINUX is disabled
+## Ensure that SELinux is disabled

 ##### Run